4 DAYS FROM $899

 FREE and Reduced Single Supplements - solo savings up to $7,899.

 Every fall, the vineyards along the Rhine and Moselle Rivers come alive as vintners gather their ripe grapes and prepare them for aging.
 It’s a pleasure and a privilege to be part of this centuries-old tradition.
 That’s why Vantage offers special harvest departures that give you hands-on insight into what goes into some of Europe’s finest wines . . . with ample opportunities to taste some of the region’s best vintages.

 Board an overnight flight to Amsterdam, the Netherlands.
 Or begin your trip early with a pre-trip extension in Bruges, Belgium’s incredibly preserved medieval treasure.

 Arrive in Amsterdam, embark your ship, and enjoy free time to explore in the city

 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your ship.
 This afternoon, attend a Welcome Briefing.
-This evening, enjoy a Welcome Drink with the Captain.
+This evening, enjoy a Welcome Drink.

 Vantage Onboard Enrichment: